Growing Up – For Adults

 Choosing not to stop growing up, means choosing to parent yourself – including examining the influences that surround you, and choosing carefully which ones to screen out and which to keep.

 In doing so, you become the "programmer", not just the programmed.
 You become a person who acts on life, rather than having life act on you.

 Self-reliant people make very bad consumers

-Self-aware, self-reliant people—who are selective about what influences them, who think for themselves, and who are more focused on the long term impact of their actions than on their own immediate gratification—do not make good consumers.
+Self-aware, self-reliant people—who are selective about what influences them, who think for themselves, and who are more focused on the long term impact of their actions than on their own immediate gratification— make terrible consumers.